gchq/stroom-resources/ansible/README.md

 ## Updating the inventory

-The inventory file `./hosts` needs to contain all the host names of the vms.
+The inventory file `./hosts` needs to contain all the host names of the VMs.
 It's split into host groups so enter your VMs under the appropriate section if you've sized them according to their tasks.

 You need a service name; an FQDN that the user will visit.
 This name is important and needs to be used in a few places within the configuration.
 For this name you could take the first host name in the `stroom_services` host group.